erankova/Fortune-Inc-Aviation-Analysis/README.md

 ## Data Evaluation & Visualization

+We are using event data starting 1992 because in 1982 and 1991 there were major changes in technological inovations and aviation regulations.
+So we want data starting 1992 and on for `Event.Year`.

+**Source:** <a href = "https://www.faa.gov/about/history/brief_history">Brief History of Aviation Regulations</a>

 <p align="center">
   <img src = "https://github.com/erankova/Phase-1-Project/blob/main/Images/Most%20Used%20Make.png" width="684" height="580">
 </p>

 **Most Used Airplane `Make`**: If we view this data numerically, we can see that ~43% of aircrafts being used are of Cessna make.
 This aligns with the information provided by CNN about best selling airplanes.

+**Source:** <a href = "https://www.cnn.com/travel/article/world-best-selling-airplanes/index.html">Best Selling Airplain</a>

 <p align="center">
   <img src = "https://github.com/erankova/Phase-1-Project/blob/main/Images/Make%20vs%20Aircraft%20Damage.png" width="856" height="588">